George-Antony/George-Antony.github.io/_posts/2025-05-15-mach-speed-no-boom.md

 categories: science
 ---

-# Mach Speed, No Boom: The Silent Revolution in Supersonic Flight

 ## Introduction

 For over a century, aviation has been defined by one relentless pursuit: speed.
 From the Wright brothers’ fragile biplane to today’s ultra-efficient jets, humans have been obsessed with flying faster and farther.